New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 You want to leave a legacy

-Whole life can help you leave a lasting legacy.
-The death benefit payout can help cover your child’s college education, help a family member buy a house, or help with any other expenses that can financially support your loved ones.
-Or, if you designate a charity as your beneficiary, the payout can help a cause you believe in.
+Whole life can be worth it if you want to leave a lasting legacy.
+The death benefit payout can help cover your child’s college education, help a family member buy a house, or help assist with any other expenses that can financially support your loved ones.
+Or, if you designate a charity as your life insurance beneficiary, the payout can help a cause you believe in.

 How much whole life insurance do I need?